borysn/spring-boot-angular2/README.md

     - tsc throws errors
         1. `Cannot find module angular2/core`
         2. `Cannot find module angular2/platform/browser`
-2. `gradle npminstall` fails at `tsd install`
-    - enter the `src/main/webconfig` directory and configure an npm helper script
-    - run `./npm install tsd` then re-run `gradle npminstall` from project root dir.

 * I have a grunt plugin task that executes the typescript compilation, ts:dev.
 This task fails, but still compiles the ts correctly, and the angular app runs.
 If anyone's up for it, I could use some help solving these errors.